hivesolutions/viriatum/README.md

 For building under unix simple instructions are used:

-* ./configure
+* `./configure`
-* make & make install
+* `make && make install`

 ### Android

 Building viriatum for android involves cross compilation and the android ndk toolkit must be used.

 * Check the instructions for downloading the android ndk from the [official website](http://developer.android.com/sdk/ndk/)
-* Unpack the android-ndk package file and `android-ndk/build/tools/make-standalone-toolchain.sh --platform=android-5 --install-dir=/opt/android-toolchain`
+* Unpack the android-ndk package file into the `android-ndk` directory
+* Create the standalone toolchain `android-ndk/build/tools/make-standalone-toolchain.sh --platform=android-5 --install-dir=/opt/android-toolchain`
+* `./configure --target=arm-linux-androideabi --host=arm-linux-androideabi --prefix=/opt/android-root`
+* `make && make install`

 ## License